epiphyt/block-control/README.md

 == Changelog ==

+= 1.1.2 =
+* We fixed a potential error in blocks in the widget area.

 = 1.1.1 =
 * We fixed a dependency problem, which may result in preventing the settings panel to appear.